 In a large bowl, use a large spoon to beat together the eggs, oil, powdered sugar, baking powder, vanilla, lemon zest and salt.
 When the mixture is smooth, stir in just enough flour to make a soft, manageable dough that can be shaped into balls.

 Preheat your oven to 350° F (180° C).
 Line three baking sheets with parchment paper.

 Take small portions of dough and roll them into small balls the size of walnuts.
 Flatten each ball by gently pressing or patting it into a thick disc shape.
 (If you like, at this point you can dip the dough in orange flower water and then in coconut.)
 Place the shaped dough on the lined baking sheets, spaced about two inches (5 cm) apart.

 Bake the cookies, one pan at a time, for about 15 minutes, until lightly colored or pale golden.
-Remove from the oven and transfer the parchment paper with the cookies on it to a rack to cool.
+Remove from the oven and transfer the parchment paper with the cookies to a rack to cool.

 Use a strainer or sifter to dust the cookies with powdered sugar.
 Store the cookies in an airtight container at room temperature for up to a week or in the freezer for up to two months.